 – It shouldn’t overload the page or screen too much causing the long and annoying process of loading

-– It shouldn’t create the high distraction from the most important features or content on the screen or web-page
+– It shouldn’t create a high distraction from the most important features or content on the screen or web-page

 – It should correspond with the general stylistic concept of the application or website to support the general harmonic perception of the product.